TurboWarp/docs/docs/development/extensions/sandbox.md

 It is worthwhile to note that in other Scratch mods, the extension sandbox may be a `Worker` instead of an `<iframe>`.
 We use an `<iframe>` instead as it is more secure (cross origin vs. same origin) and allows access to more Web APIs.

 And perhaps the biggest limitation of all is that *every* time a block runs, the script will pause for at least 1 frame, regardless of how simple the script is.
-It doesn't matter whether run without screen refresh or turbo mode is enabled.
+It doesn't matter whether "run without screen refresh" or turbo mode is enabled.
 It will always wait.

 This is a very significant limitation and it makes custom extensions almost useless, which is why we introduced support for...